The Simpsons: Hit & Run: Cancelled sequel

-After release, Radical immediately began work on a sequel, but had to cancel it when Vivendi chose not to reobtain The Simpsons license.
-According to the lead designer Joe McGinn, multiple sequels were planned but were denied by a representative at Vivendi.
+After release, Radical immediately began work on a sequel, but were forced to cancel development when Vivendi chose not to renew its license to The Simpsons.
+According to lead designer Joe McGinn, multiple sequels were planned, but were halted by a representative at Vivendi.

+Potential revival

+In March 2026, showrunner Matt Selman stated that a sequel or remake are not ruled out as possibilities.
+In August 2026 at D23, when asked about a successor, series creator Matt Groening answered, "I think the original game is coming back in some form."
+Selman quickly added, "or not", suggesting the news was not intended to be revealed.

 Modifications

-In August 2021, the source code and asset files for Hit & Run were leaked on 4chan.
+In August 2021, the source code and asset files for Hit & Run were leaked on the anonymous imageboard website 4chan.
 The leak resulted in creation of various mods and unofficial patches to the game.
-Notable examples include the Fully Connected Map Mod that stitches together the game locations into one big level and the total conversion mod Futurama: Hit & Run that replaces the world and characters with the ones from the animated show Futurama while also adding brand new missions, with the latter mod receiving praise from McGinn.
+Notable examples include the Fully Connected Map Mod that stitches together the game locations into one big level and the total conversion mod Futurama: Hit & Run that replaces the world and characters with the ones from creator Matt Groening's other animated sitcom Futurama while also adding brand new missions, with the latter mod receiving praise from McGinn.
 A fan-made Unreal Engine 5 remake of the game by Reuben "Reubs" Ward emerged in 2021, but was quickly shelved to avoid potential takedown notices.
 The remake resumed development in 2022 with no download links being provided.